vgstation-coders/vgstation13/README.md

 ---

 ### GETTING THE CODE
 The simplest but least useful way to obtain the code is using the Github .zip feature.
 You can click [here](https://github.com/vgstation-coders/vgstation13/archive/Bleeding-Edge.zip) to get the latest stable code as a .zip file, then unzip it to wherever you want.
+This is mostly useful for people looking to get assets from the server or to host a quick short-term game between friends.

-Alternatively, a much more useful method is to use a Git client, the process for getting and using one is described below.
+Alternatively, the code can be acquired via the use of a Git client as described below.
 If you're still having difficulty, reach out to one of our coders on Discord and they should be happy to help.

 ### Git client